pm0355/Udacity-Multi-User-Blog/readme.md

 This is a simple blog that enables users to register and add articles.
 Registered users can like/unlike other users' posts and edit/delete their own posts.

+The public url for this blog can be found at: http://my-blog-142203.appspot.com

 ==Installation==

 1) Ensure you have git installed.